What Are Roof Shingles?

 Though this step-by-step process can help you fix damaged roof shingles by yourself, it is highly recommended to consult with a professional as this process can’t be adopted in several different situations.

-It is also not recommended to follow this process if you are new to DIY projects, and it might lead to more damage, and you end up spending a lot of money on materials.
+It is also not recommended to follow this process if you are new to DIY projects, as it might lead to more damage, and you end up spending a lot of money on materials.